 A seizure is simply a sudden burst of electrical activity occurring within the brain.
 “This abnormal activity can lead to an array of abnormal body movements, ranging from violent convulsing to mild tremors,” says Amber LaRock, a licensed vet tech and veterinary consultant at catpet.club.
 Some seizures will only occur on one side of the brain, while some will involve both hemispheres.

-Talk to a vet immediately.
+Talk to a vet immediately — for free.

 A seizure is the abnormal activity within the brain itself, while epilepsy refers to the presence of seizure episodes.
 “Epilepsy will often range in severity from cat to cat,” says LaRock.
 Some cats will only ever experience one seizure throughout their lives, while others will have multiple episodes a year.